ndphillips/useR2017_pres/index.md

 ### Publication

-FFTrees: A toolbox to create, visualize and evaluate fast-and-frugal decision trees. *Judgment and Decision Making*.
+FFTrees: A toolbox to create, visualize and evaluate fast-and-frugal decision trees. (in press). *Judgment and Decision Making*.

 ### Collaborators